gymrek-lab/core/docs/project_info/contributing.rst

     .. code-block:: bash

-        conda env create -n haptools -f dev-env.yml
+        conda env create -n core -f dev-env.yml
-2. Install haptools and its dependencies into a separate environment managed by ``poetry``
+2. Install core and its dependencies into a separate environment managed by ``poetry``

     .. code-block:: bash

-        conda run -n haptools poetry install
+        conda run -n core poetry install

-3. Now, whenever you'd like to run/import ``haptools`` or ``pytest``, you will first need to activate both environments
+3. Now, whenever you'd like to run/import ``core`` or ``pytest``, you will first need to activate both environments

     .. code-block:: bash

-        conda activate haptools
+        conda activate core
         poetry shell

 ---------------------